 - 3/4 cup flour

 - 1 tsp cinnamon

-To make the dough, mix yogurt (or quark), milk, oil, vanilla extract, salt and flour in a large bowl.
+To make the dough, mix yogurt (or quark), milk, sugar, oil, vanilla extract, flour, salt, and baking powder in a large bowl.

 Once dough forms a ball, turn onto a floured surface and knead several times until dough becomes smooth.